nti-training/summer-2025/README.md

 ## 📝 Outline

-The `outline_topics.md` file contains the full recommended training outline.
+The `outline_topics.txt` file contains the full recommended training outline.
 This outline is a living document, and new topics may be added to enhance the course.

 ---